-Full TitlePhase 1 Study of ADI-PEG 20 Plus FOLFOX in Subjects with Advanced Gastrointestinal Malignancies
+Full TitlePhase 1-2 Study of ADI-PEG 20 plus FOLFOX in Subjects with Advanced Gastrointestinal Malignancies Focusing on Hepatocellular Carcinoma

 FOLFOX is a combination of anticancer drugs (folinic acid, fluorouracil, and oxaliplatin) used in the standard treatment of some digestive cancers.
 ADI-PEG 20 is an investigational drug that starves cancer cells of a nutrient called arginine, which some digestive cancers need to survive.
 Normal cells do not need arginine.

 The purpose of this study is to determine the highest dose of ADI-PEG 20 that can be given safely with FOLFOX in patients with advanced digestive cancers that persist despite therapy.
 ADI-PEG 20 is given as an injection, while FOLFOX is given intravenously (by vein).